 In Balanced Achievement’s ‘iThrive’ series, we aim to present you with a variety of useful iOS and Android Apps that are designed to accelerate personal growth and improve one’s quality of life.
-In this article, we look at the 25 best mindfulness & meditation apps which you can utilize to nurture and enrich your spiritual practice.
+In this article, we look at the 25 best meditation apps that you can utilize to cultivate inner peace and enrich your spiritual practice.

-Today, there are a seemingly endless number of compelling meditation apps available to us and we’ve aimed to illuminate the best of the best here while remaining cognizant of the fact that practitioners of different experience levels may desire dissimilar app features.
-We’ve separated our list of the 25 best mindfulness & meditation apps into two sections below, with a top 10 featuring in-depth app analysis and a secondary section with 15 shorter app reviews, with hopes of presenting various programs that can bolster the practices of beginner and advanced meditators.
+That said, there are a seemingly endless number of compelling meditation apps available to us and we’ve aimed to illuminate the best of the best here while remaining cognizant of the fact that practitioners of different experience levels may desire different app features.
+We’ve separated our list of the 25 best mindfulness & meditation apps into two sections below, with a top 10 featuring in-depth app analysis and a second section with 15 shorter app reviews, with hopes of presenting various programs that can bolster the practices of beginner and advanced meditators.

 Balanced Achievement’s Top 10 Meditation Apps:

 When compiling our list, we additionally sought to limit our focus to empowering meditation apps that come at a reasonable price and are easy to use.
 This means that although enriching practice tools such as the Muse: Brain Sensing Headband and other spirituality-related services such as Gaia: Streaming Consciousness TV and Thrive for Alexa are accompanied by their own apps, we’ve left them off our list because of their cost and the additional accessories they require.
 With that being said, let’s now turn our attention to examining Balanced Achievement’s top 10 mindfulness and meditation apps: